Akhil-Selukar/Complete-JavaScript-Notes/36-Deep dive into functions/36.3-Call and apply methods/README.md

 Here in above example we extracted the method from movieScreen1 object and stored it in a variable called bookSeat `const bookSeat = movieScreen1.bookSeat;` (this works because of first class function.)
 Then we used call method on this to book a seat by passing the object of screen in which we want to do booking. `bookSeat.call(movieScreen1, 32, "Sheldon");` here bookSeat method will be called on object `movieScreen1` with arguments `32` and `Sheldon`.
 Similarly when we write `bookSeat.call(movieScreen2, 55, "Leonard");` the bookSear method will be called on movieScreen2 object with arguments `55` and `Leonard`.
 Now we can add as many screens as we want and call the same bookSeat method to book seat for that screen.

+> Here basically we are setting the `this` keyword for the method call with the first argument of call() method.

 The output of above code will be.

 ```